 As an apprentice you will learn to;

-- You will gain a nationally recognised Level 2 Production Chef
+- You will gain a nationally recognised Level 2 Adult Care Worker qualification

 - Gain confidence

-- Ability to work as part of a team and individually
+- The ability to work as part of a team and individually

 - Ability to prioritise and plan around customers' needs